metadevpro/cal/cal.md

 1. `GET /resourceName`

-Returns a list of instances in the resource.
+Returns a list of resources.
 Pagination is not supported in CAL0.
 Encoding could be any mime type.
 Typically `application/json`, or `application/xml` or any other encoding negotiated and supported by server and customers.

 Server can return:

-- `200 OK` + direct array of instances
+- `200 OK` + direct array of resources
 - `204 No content` + no response
 - `401 Unauthorized`

 ## CAL1.
 Basic resource management

-Includes CAL0 plus basic operations for working with resource instances:
+Includes CAL0 plus basic operations for working with resources:

 2. `GET /resourceName/{id}`

-Returns an specific instance of a resource given its identifier (id).
+Returns an specific resource given its identifier (id).

 Server can return: